ZAF07/showwcase-backend-assignment/README.md

 1. Register a new user @ `POST /api/auth/register` (Your profile will be saved in the system with the given email & password)
 2. Login the user @ `POST /api/auth/login` (You must pass the same credentials you gave when registering.
 You will get a JWT token which expires in `20 seconds`)
 3. Make the call to `/api/auth/profile`.
 You need to add an `Authorization` header in the request headers with the value of your JWT token

+### Configs

+> 🚨 Important to note that in a real set up, you would want to use some form of build tool to inject the config files into the application at build time.
+This here is a simplefied example only

+This application depends on a configuration file to start.
+In the configuratio file we specify all the credentials and application settings.

+We are using `node-config` which read and loads a specified config file into the runtime.

+The configs can be found in the `./config` directory.
+We have multiple instances of it for different environments.

+We use a different config file for local, Docker and Prod environments.
+This is done via setting the `NODE_ENV` & `NODE_APP_INSTANCE` environment variable upon start-up.

+Because we lack a real infrastructure, we are simply setting and commiting the configs into the repository along with the application.
+You don't have to worry about setting up the config values as they are already in the config files for this simple application. (🚨 NOT RECCOMENDED IN REAL WORLD APPLICATIONS)

+In a real world usage, this helps improve backing services abstraction (databases, caches, external API), configuration management and ease of deployment.

 ## Troubleshoot Docker start up: